Skip to main content

 • You can also click JSON to edit the JSON schema directly.
 Click Apply Changes when complete.

-Each time you update your schema and hit Save and run extraction, Information Extraction updates the extraction agent, runs the extraction, and shows the results for each input.
+Each time you update your schema and click Save and run extraction, Information Extraction updates the extraction agent, runs the extraction, and shows the results for each input.

 2. On the left, review the parsed document and the agent's extraction.
 Iterate the extraction results in two ways.
-First, by providing natural language feedback on one or multiple inputs.
-This will intelligently auto-tune your descriptions once you hit Save and run extraction.
-Second, by manually revising the schema descriptions.
-This will take effect once you hit Save and run extraction.
+First, provide natural language feedback on one or more inputs, which auto-tunes your descriptions when you press Save and run extraction.
+Second, manually revise the schema descriptions, which take effect when you press Save and run extraction.

 3. Use versions to compare or revert to a previous configuration.
 Click Versions, then click Compare to compare the schema definition of a previous version with the current version.
 Click Restore to restore a previous version.